North Capitol Street

-North Capitol Street is a street in Washington, D.C. that separates the Northwest and Northeast quadrants of the city.
+North Capitol Street is a street in Washington, D.C., United States, that separates the Northwest and Northeast quadrants of the city.

 Route description

 North Capitol Street begins at D Street in Lower Senate Park, between Louisiana and Delaware Avenues north of the United States Capitol.
-It continues in a straight line northward until it reaches Michigan Avenue, where it curves eastward and the westward around the Washington, D.C., VA Medical Center and the Armed Forces Retirement Home.
+It continues in a straight line northward until it reaches Michigan Avenue, where it curves eastward and then westward around the Washington, D.C., VA Medical Center and the Armed Forces Retirement Home.
 For the 1.1 mi between Irving Street and Clermont Drive, North Capitol Street is a limited-access road.
 North Capitol Street ceases to exist after Harewood Road.
 For 0.4 mi, it is named Clermont Drive.
 Beginning at Allison Street, Clermont Drive becomes Hawaii Avenue.
-Just after passing Buchanan Street, Hawaii Avenue turns back into North Capitol Street.
-North Capitol Street ceases to exist again at McDonald Place, and turns into Blair Road (which veers north-northeast).
+Just after passing Buchanan Street, Hawaii Avenue reverts back to being North Capitol Street.
+North Capitol Street ceases to exist again at McDonald Place, and becomes Blair Road (which veers north-northeast).
 About 2185 ft due north of this transition, on Chillum Place just north of Kansas Avenue, North Capitol Street reappears.
 It continues to exist until it reaches Eastern Avenue, which marks the D.C.-Maryland border.